-The traditional grasshopper pie is a green pie in an Oreo cookie crust, a “white trash” cooking sort of dish, made with marshmallow fluff and topped with Reddi-Wip.
-We’ve made the pie much better with homemade vanilla ice cream, now green and minty with the addition of only 1/4 cup of crème de menthe.
+The traditional grasshopper pie is a green pie in an Oreo cookie crust, a “white trash” cooking sort of dish made with marshmallow fluff and topped with Reddi-Wip.
+We’ve made the pie much better with homemade vanilla ice cream made green and minty with crème de menthe.
 The secret to gussying up any recipe is to use good ingredients, freshly and properly made.
-Changing the quality does not necessarily change the character of a dish; it’s still a little “white trash.”
+Changing the quality does not necessarily change the character of a dish, though; it’s still a little “white trash.”

-Of course for this grasshopper pie you can buy perfectly good vanilla ice cream, but I like ours better because it’s not as sweet as commercial brands.
-Master it and you’ll not only have a great vanilla ice cream but also an ice cream base for most of the ice creams we make at Campanile.
-There are many simple, reasonably priced electric ice cream makers on the market that are perfect for these small batches.
-Despite all of these convenient new machines, I still think the best machines are the ones that use ice and rock salt and make a horrendous grinding sound as they operate.
-If you use this type of ice cream maker, you’ll definitely want to run it outside or in an unoccupied room, with the machine sitting in a much larger bucket and the door closed.–Mark Peel
+Of course for this grasshopper pie you can buy perfectly good vanilla ice cream, but I like our homemade ice cream better because it’s not as sweet as commercial brands.
+Master it and you’ll not only have a great vanilla ice cream but also an ice cream base for most of the ice creams we make at Campanile.–Mark Peel

 Grasshopper Pie Recipe

 - 1 1/2 cups chocolate cookie crumbs, made from the wafer part of Oreo cookies or other chocolate wafers

 - 2 ounces bittersweet chocolate, cut in 1/4-inch pieces

 - 6 tablespoons unsalted butter, melted and hot